8 Long Division Examples And How To Solve Them: Explained For Elementary School

-This example from the national curriculum shows how it would be laid out with a decimal remainder (when calculating the remainder, don’t forget to include the decimal point in the quotient as well as in the dividend).
+This example shows how it would be laid out with a decimal remainder (when calculating the remainder, don’t forget to include the decimal point in the quotient as well as in the dividend).

 Long division examples

-Below, we provide a range of worked long division examples to suit your pupil’s needs.
-You can learn more about Third Space Learning and our maths interventions for KS2 pupils here.
+Below, we provide a range of worked long division examples to suit your students’ needs.
+You can learn more about Third Space Learning and our math interventions for elementary school here.

-As per the national curriculum, children aren’t required to do long division until Year 6.
-Here are some worked examples of long division problems taken from past SATs papers.
+Children aren’t required to do long division until 5th grade.
+Here are some worked examples of long division problems.

 1. 8,051 ÷ 83

 Don’t forget to list the first 9 multiples of 83 to help you solve it.

 - We cannot divide 8 thousands by 83

 - Write zero in the thousands place of your answer line